-Secondary liver cancer is a condition in which the primary cancer cells have spread to the liver.
-Cancers such as bowel cancer, lung cancer, and breast cancer can spread to liver.
-For example, when an individual has lung cancer, and cancerous cells extend to the liver, then liver cancer comprises cancer cells that are from the lungs.
+Secondary liver cancer is a condition in which primary cancer cells have spread to the liver.
+Cancers such as bowel cancer, lung cancer, and breast cancer can spread to the liver.
+For example, when an individual has lung cancer and cancerous cells extend to the liver, the liver cancer comprises cancer cells that are from the lungs.

-The intensity of symptoms experienced may vary across individuals and, in fact, not all individuals have symptoms.
-Some of those which occur are as follows:
+The intensity of symptoms experienced in secondary liver cancer may vary across individuals; in fact, not all individuals will even report experiencing symptoms.

-A common symptom reported by secondary liver cancer patients is extreme tiredness.
+A common symptom reported by secondary liver cancer patients is extreme fatigue.
 Everyday life becomes difficult and a feeling of sickness is experienced.
-Devoting additional time to do your tasks and taking help from others may help.
-If the current treatment for the sickness is not found to be effective, discussing with physicians and identifying the cause of sickness may help to arrive at effective treatment.
+Devoting additional time to doing daily tasks and taking help from others may help.
+If the current treatment for the sickness is not found to be effective, discussing the symptoms with physicians and identifying the cause of the sickness may help to arrive at an effective treatment.

-Eating meals in small quantities frequently instead of a big meal helps to manage loss of appetite.
-The type of food that a patient is eating may not be considered, and he/she can eat what he/she prefers to.
-When he/she avoids food, substituting it with high-energy drinks is advised.
+Eating meals in small quantities frequently instead of a big meal has been reported to help manage loss of appetite.
+The type of food that a patient is eating may not be considered; therefore, he/she can eat what is preferable to them.
+When the patient avoids food, it is recommended that high-energy drinks are instead consumed.

-In all the above conditions, physicians insert a needle in the abdomen and drain the abdominal fluid (ascites) with the help of a tube; otherwise, the fluid may build up once again.
-Sometimes physicians permanently insert an internal tube into the abdomen for draining the fluid.
+When the abdomen is swollen, physicians can insert a needle into the abdomen to drain the abdominal fluid (ascites) with the help of a tube.
+Otherwise, the fluid may build up once again.
+In some cases, the physician will insert a permanent internal tube into the abdomen for draining the fluid.

 To control pain, physicians prescribe pain killers.

-When the liver presses the chest nerve, then hiccups may occur.
+When the liver presses the chest nerve, hiccups may occur.
 Drugs are available to control hiccups.

-As the liver helps in controlling body temperature, extreme temperatures may affect patients so that they may feel extreme cold or hot.
+As the liver helps in controlling body temperature, extreme temperatures may affect patients, thereby causing them to feel extremely cold or hot.

-Treatment for secondary liver cancer includes removing tumors or reducing the size of the tumor or controlling the symptoms.
+Treatment for secondary liver cancer includes removing tumors, reducing the size of the tumor, or controlling symptoms.

-For patients undergoing intrahepatic chemotherapy, a catheter—a thin tube—is inserted in the main artery that leads to the liver.
+For patients undergoing intrahepatic chemotherapy, a catheter, which is a thin tube, is inserted into the main artery that leads to the liver.
 Chemotherapy is provided with the help of a small pump that is placed near the liver.
 The duration of the treatment varies depending on the requirements for each patient.

-As in X-rays, during radiotherapy, high-energy waves are used to destroy cancer cells.
-The therapy is used for controlling symptoms such as pain and growth of cancer cells.
-However, it is not recommended for liver cancer as the liver is very sensitive to this treatment.
+During radiotherapy, high-energy waves are used to destroy cancer cells.
+The therapy is used for controlling symptoms such as pain and the further growth of the cancer cells.
+However, radiotherapy is not recommended for liver cancer, as the liver is very sensitive to this treatment.

 In selective internal radiation therapy (SIRT), a catheter is inserted into the hepatic artery, which supplies blood to the liver.
 Through this tube, physicians send small beads known as microspheres, which surround the tumor area by getting stuck in the nearby tiny blood vessels.

-The microspheres, also called SIR-spheres, use a radioactive substance, yttrium 90, which provides the dosage of radiation to the tumor.
+The microspheres, also called SIR-spheres, use the radioactive substance yttrium 90, which provides the dosage of radiation to the tumor.
 In addition to causing damage to the cancer cells, the radiation also interrupts the blood supply to the tumor, which makes the tumor nutrient deficient (radioembolization process).

-Although the radiation from the microscope affects a region of about 2–3 mm around the tumor that is trapped, the extent of damage to the healthy tissues that surround the trapped area is very less.
-The harmless microspheres reside permanently in the liver and within two weeks, the radiation goes away from the microspheres.
+Although the radiation from the microscope affects a region of about 2–3 millimeters (mm) around the trapped tumor, the extent of damage to the healthy tissues that surround the trapped area is much less.
+The harmless microspheres reside permanently in the liver and, within two weeks, the radiation moves away from the microspheres.